 The CDC will vote to make a recommendation on the request for City Council consideration.
 The CDC's recommendation is forwarded to the Planning, Zoning and Building Committee of the City Council, where the Council members will vote on the matter.
-The public hearing process is completed when the City Council approves and files an ordinance granting approval of the request.
+The public hearing process is completed when the City Council approves and files an ordinance or resolution granting approval of the request.

 When will the Planning, Zoning and Building (PZB) Committee of the City Council hear my application?